 Lesson: Stick up for yourself and when something feels fishy… it probably is

-The Roman Colosseum is the largest amphitheatre ever built and is recognized around the world.
-It is a site to behold and has made the list of the “New7Wonders” of the world.
+The Roman Colosseum is the largest amphitheater ever built and is recognized around the world.
+It is a sight to behold and has made the list of the “New7Wonders” of the world.
 You can’t miss touring it while in Rome, whether alone or with a tour guide (although I recommend hiring a tour guide).

-I originally booked a tour with “Colosseum Rome Tickets”, seeing as the tickets seemed to be cheaper than other companies.
-The price included a comprehensive tour of the Colosseum, Roman Forum, and Palatine Hill, with a professional guide, as advertised online.
-The website, however, failed to disclose that if you visit during the winter months, the price of your ticket doesn’t change, but what is offered in the tour does.
-You don’t in fact get entrance into the Colosseum, Forum, and Palatine Hill.
+I originally booked a tour with “Colosseum Rome Tickets”, seeing as the tickets were cheaper than other companies.
+The price was supposed to include a comprehensive tour of the Colosseum, Roman Forum, and Palatine Hill, with a professional guide, as advertised online.
+The website, however, failed to disclose that if you visit during the winter months, the price of your ticket doesn’t change, but what is offered on the tour does.
+You don’t get entrance into the Colosseum, Forum, and Palatine Hill.
 You tour the Colosseum and talk about the Roman Forum and Palatine Hill from the outside, without being able to enter.

 Lesson: Cheaper isn’t always better

-While this particular “scam” didn’t happen to me personally, it’s worth mentioning.
-I have a friend who lived in Florence for a few months one summer.
-She spent the summer working as an English speaking tour guide for tours throughout Florence and neighboring regions.
+While this particular “scam” didn’t happen to me, it did happen to my friend.
+She spent a few months in Florence one summer working as an English-speaking tour guide for tours throughout Florence and neighboring regions.
 TWICE she got her phone stolen.
-The second time it occurred she was texting and a local walked up to her asking for directions.
+The second time it was stolen it happened she was texting; a local walked up to her asking for directions.
 Annie had her phone in her hand and she pointed the man down the road.
-The man grabbed her phone and took off.
-Luckily a bouncer saw and was able to stop him.
+He grabbed her phone and took off.
+Luckily a bouncer witnessed the incident and was able to stop him.

 Lesson: Always be aware of your surroundings and keep your phone in your purse when able

 When I went to pay for my meal they charged me for all three dishes that came out.
-I was beyond furious and on the verge of tears that I simply paid and left.
-I did not have the energy to argue about why I shouldn’t be charged for all three plates that were sent my way.
+I was beyond stunned and didn’t even know what to say so I simply paid and left.
 What was supposed to be a $15 meat and cheese plate turned into a $40 fiasco.

-A few hours later and no such luck, I was about to give up when I passed a sweets shop with a croissant in the window.
-Mouth watering, I popped in and pointed to the croissant.
-I asked the English speaking waitress if the croissant was filled with chocolate because that is the only kind I wanted.
-She very clearly told me that yes, there was chocolate inside; after all, there was chocolate on top of the croissant so why wouldn’t it be inside as well?
+A few hours later and with no such luck, I was about to give up when I passed a sweets shop with a croissant in the window.
+Mouthwatering, I popped in and pointed to the croissant.
+I asked the English-speaking waitress if the croissant was filled with chocolate because that is the only kind I wanted.
+She very clearly told me that, “Yes, there is chocolate inside; after all, there is chocolate on top of the croissant so why wouldn’t it be inside as well?”

 The Scam – Helping a Tourist Who Doesn’t Ask for Help and Requiring a Payout